jmerle/competitive-companion/README.md

     - **java**: An object with Java specific settings.
 Required options:
         - **mainClass**: The name of the outer class containing the solution.
         - **taskClass**: The classname-friendly version of the problem's full name.
 Cannot be the same as mainClass.
 Can also be useful for non-Java tools because a classname-friendly string is also a filename-friendly string.
-- **tests**: An array of objects containing testcase-data.
-The JSON objects in the array all have two keys: **input** and **output**.
-Both the input and the output need to end with a newline character.

 ## Running locally
 The following commands can be used to start working on Competitive Companion locally.
 Additionally, make sure you got [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed.